MikeOrtiz/TouchImageView/README.md

 Click on TouchImageView to cycle through supported ScaleTypes.

+#### Resize Example

+Click on the arrow buttons to change the shape and size of the TouchImageView.
+See how the view looks when it shrinks with various "resize" settings.
+Read ChangeSizeExampleActivity.java's comment for advice on how to set up a TouchImageView that's going to be resized.

 ## Limitations

 TouchImageView does not yet support pinch image rotation.
-Also, `FIT_START` and `FIT_END scaleTypes are not yet supported.
+Also, `FIT_START` and `FIT_END` scaleTypes are not yet supported.

 ## Usage